Plant Functional Traits Course 5

 Trait-based ecology incorporates important methods and approaches that enable a powerful approach to predict how climate and biotic interactions shape plant community dynamics and ecosystem functioning.
 This course will provide students with essential background knowledge and the practical field, lab, and computational skills needed for conducting their own research within trait-based ecology.

 Students will be introduced to the environmental, ecological, and taxonomic diversity of the region, and given hands-on instruction in relevant theory and methods of ecophysiology; community, ecosystem, and climate change ecology; population biology; computational biology; and data management.
-The students will work in five groups, focusing on the following research projects:
+Students will work in five groups:

-- Measuring how trait composition influences ecosystem functioning by measuring CO2-flux within and across plant communities
+- Measuring how trait composition influences ecosystem functioning by measuring CO2-flux within and across plant communities.
+This group will collaborate with group 3 and mainly focus on ecosystem C dynamics in response to (time since) fire, but also elevation.
+Group leader: Sandra Duran

 Through developing and conducting research projects to explore the potential of plant functional trait-based approaches in understanding the biodiversity and ecosystem functioning of the study area, PFTC5 students will build key research skills in planning and conducting trait-based field campaigns.
 You will gain practical experience in measuring plant functional traits and and related physiological, plant community, and ecosystem data in the field using standard protocols.
 You will become familiar with taking measurements using ecophsyiological equipment including LiCor 6400 and LiCor 7500.
 You will learn about the structure and analysis of trait data, be introduced to best practice data management and reproducible coding, as well as having the opportunity to analyse and interpret data yourself.
 You can read about previous courses in China, Peru, and Svalbard below.